Tom Clarke practises in commercial, regulatory and public law, particularly in energy, commercial arbitration and financial services.

 Tom acted for PIAC, in the first limited merits review applications commenced by a consumer group against the AER’s network revenue determination (led by Sam Horgan QC).

-Tom also advises the Australian Energy Markets Commission and the Gas Market Reform Group regarding potential rule changes to the National Electricity Rules, the National Gas Rules and the National Energy Retail Rules.
+Tom also advises the Australian Energy Markets Commission regarding rule changes to the National Electricity Rules, the National Gas Rules and the National Energy Retail Rules, and the Essential Services Commission of Victoria regarding regulatory amendments under the Electricity Industry Act and Gas Industry Act.

 BANKING AND FINANCIAL SERVICES